arangesh/Ground-Plane-Polling/README.md

 # Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road

 Keras implementation for training and testing the models described in [Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road](http://cvrr.ucsd.edu/publications/2018/GPP.pdf).
 This repository was created by modifying the pre-existing Keras RetinaNet implementation found [here](https://github.com/fizyr/keras-retinanet).
-The original README from Keras Retinanet has been reproduced here relevant modifications.
+The original README from Keras Retinanet has been reproduced here with relevant modifications.

 ## Installation
 1) Clone this repository.